johnamcruz/trading-buy-sell-apis/README.md

 npm run dev
 ```

-To start the server with Ngrok Tunnel:
+To start the server with http Tunnel:

 ```bash
 npm run tunnel